esohkevin/popgen/README.md

 - Age & Gender: Influence parasitemia via immunity
    * Analize by age group
    * Analize by gender

+- Patient Malaria Status:
+   * Uncomplicated
+   * Asymptomatic
+   (Has been determined to have no significant effect on parasite genetic differentiation [See fst
+    and hflk results])
 -----------------------
 \*\*\* main analysis category